oliviahs/HarvardArtMuseums_API_Client/harvardartmuseums_pkg/README.md

 # harvardartmuseums_pkg

-A package to get datasets from Harvard Art Museums API.
+A package for getting datasets from the Harvard Art Museums API.

 ## Installation